gty3/python_nq/README.md

 ![Product Screenshot](https://raw.githubusercontent.com/gty3/dom-img/main/nq_1s_2m.png)

 This project serves as an educational experiment.
+It analyzes trading activity among the 100 stocks that comprise the Nasdaq 100 and creates a dataframe of trades based on NQ bid/ask.
+This dataframe is then visualized with `mplfinance`.